bilgino/angularforddd/README.md

 **» Reactive CUD Repository**<br/>

-By implementing a CQRS-based repository, we share state and communicate domain state changes through reactive operators (RxJS BehaviorSubjects), along with the operations, transformations, and rules for creating, manipulating and storing domain state, emitting data anytime a business action occurs.
-There's one important consideration when using the repository pattern: it was not designed to store UI state, but is rather a concept for the domain state!
-Unlike in flux/redux pattern where all the state is located in a single central store, we must think a little bit more complex on how to manage state through multiple layers.
+By implementing a CQRS-oriented repository, we share state and communicate domain state changes through reactive operators (RxJS BehaviorSubjects), along with the operations, transformations, and rules for creating, manipulating and storing domain state, emitting data anytime a business action occurs.
+The repository is allowed to perform data queries, but we don't use the repository for reporting to the presentation layer!
+Unlike the Redux pattern where all the state got located in a single central store, we undoubtedly must think a bit more complex on how to manage state crossing many layers.

-Let's have a look at how to define a global shared reactive repository:
+Let's have a look at how to define a shared reactive CUD repository:

 ```
 @Injectable()